maplibre/martin/README.md

 curl localhost:3000/rpc/public.points/0/0/0.pbf
 ```

-## Configuration file
+## Configuration File

-If you don't want to expose all of your tables and functions, you can list your sources in configuration file.
-To start martin with a configuration file, you need to pass a file name with a `--config` argument.
+If you don't want to expose all of your tables and functions, you can list your sources in a configuration file.
+To start Martin with a configuration file you need to pass a file name with a `--config` argument.

 ```shell
 martin --config config.yaml
 ```

-You can find example configuration file [here](https://github.com/urbica/martin/blob/master/tests/config.yaml).
+You can find an example of a configuration file [here](https://github.com/urbica/martin/blob/master/tests/config.yaml).

-## Using with Mapbox GL JS
+## Using Martin with Mapbox GL JS

 [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) is a JavaScript library for interactive, customizable vector maps on the web.
 It takes map styles that conform to the
 [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec), applies them to vector tiles that
 conform to the [Mapbox Vector Tile Specification](https://github.com/mapbox/vector-tile-spec), and renders them using
 WebGL.

-You can add a layer to the map and specify martin TileJSON endpoint as a vector source url.
+You can add a layer to the map and specify Martin TileJSON endpoint as a vector source URL.
 You should also specify a `source-layer` property.
 For Table Sources it is `{schema_name}.{table_name}` by default.

 ```js
 map.addLayer({